 Dallas ranked fifth nationally, at 3.22 deaths per 100,000 residents.
 Austin and San Antonio both clocked in above 2.65 (2.97 and 2.68 respectively), while Houston had 2.13 fatalities per 100,000 residents.

 Pedestrian traffic has increased overall in urban areas.
 Today, more people are living downtown and walking to work than ever before.
 The number of people walking and running for exercise has also increased, bringing even more people onto the city sidewalks.

 At the same time, overall traffic fatalities have also increased in Texas.
 The economy has bounced back, and more people are on the roads.
 More people walking paired with more cars on the road naturally leads to an increase in collisions that involve pedestrians.

-At the same time, texting and other new technology has greatly increased the number of distracted drivers on the road.
-Distracted and impaired drivers play a role in a large number of both vehicle versus vehicle collisions and auto versus pedestrian crashes.
+At the same time, texting and other new technology have greatly increased the number of distracted drivers on the road.
+Distracted and impaired drivers play a role in a large number of both vehicles versus vehicle collisions and auto versus pedestrian crashes.

 Julie Johnson is a pedestrian accident attorney in Dallas.
 She represents victims who suffered serious injuries in auto-pedestrian accidents in Texas, as well as the family members of those who died in these collisions.
 Contact us at 214-290-8001 to set up a no-obligation consultation to discuss your options with a knowledgeable lawyer.